MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

 As already stated above, we chose a way for the implementation that lets us circumvent the usage of an application server (as it would be needed for Java or Python).
-Instead the page only requires a webserver and Elasticsearch to run.
+Instead the page only requires a web server and Elasticsearch to run.